Active. Informed. Engaged.

 – Thomas Jefferson

-In our sixth season, American Public Square at Jewell offers live events, podcasts and digital programming that encourage community members to take an active, informed and engaged role to address our society’s most pressing issues.
+In our tenth season, American Public Square at Jewell offers live events, podcasts and digital programming that encourage community members to take an active, informed and engaged role to address our society’s most pressing issues.

 Join APS by attending a live or virtual event, and “Opt-In” to conversations that open hearts and minds and move our community forward.
 Learn more about our upcoming programs below.